Mainframe (MFT) Reaches Market Cap of $169.51 Million

-Mainframe (CURRENCY:MFT) traded 10% lower against the dollar during the 1-day period ending at 19:00 PM Eastern on April 23rd.
-During the last week, Mainframe has traded 5.9% higher against the dollar.
-One Mainframe coin can now be bought for approximately $0.0170 or 0.00000035 BTC on exchanges.
-Mainframe has a market cap of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last day.
+Mainframe (CURRENCY:MFT) traded 10% lower against the US dollar during the 1-day period ending at 14:00 PM E.T. on April 30th.
+One Mainframe coin can now be bought for about $0.0170 or 0.00000035 BTC on major exchanges.
+During the last seven days, Mainframe has traded up 5.9% against the US dollar.
+Mainframe has a total market capitalization of $169.51 million and $26.20 million worth of Mainframe was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.